 Pro-music is a coalition of people and organisations working across the music sector.
-The international alliance of musicians, performers, managers, artists, major and independent record companies and retailers across the music industry work together to promote the myriad of different ways in which people can enjoy music safely and legitimately online.
+The international alliance of musicians, managers, artists, publishers and major and independent record companies across the music industry work together to promote the myriad of different ways in which people can enjoy music safely and legitimately online.

 The International Federation of Musicians (FIM) (http://www.fim-musicians.org), founded in 1948 is the only international organisation for musicians working in all genres of music.
 The Federation's main objective is to protect and further the economic, social and artistic interests of musicians by: